xuri/excelize-doc/en/variables.md

     // ErrOutlineLevel defined the error message on receive an invalid outline level number.
     ErrOutlineLevel = errors.New("invalid outline level")
     // ErrPageSetupAdjustTo defined the error message for receiving a page setup adjust to value exceeds limit.
-    ErrPageSetupAdjustTo = errors.New("adjust to value must be between 10 and 400")
+    ErrPageSetupAdjustTo = errors.New("adjust to value must be an integer from 0 to 400")
     // ErrParameterInvalid defined the error message on receive the invalid parameter.
     ErrParameterInvalid = errors.New("parameter is invalid")
     // ErrParameterRequired defined the error message on receive the empty parameter.